mertcevher/tltro-impact-analysis/tableau/README.md

 Tableau Visualizations

-This folder contains Tableau workbook exports and PDF report of key visualizations.
+This folder contains Tableau workbook exports and PDF report of key visualizations used in this project.

 - Figure 1: Quarterly total loan stock of Germany (Trillion €)
 - Figure 2: Quarterly total loan stock of France (Trillion €)